newage-davinci/dl/README.txt

-This is a sample for GitHub
+This is a read-only document and should not be used for publishing purposes.